vmware-labs/node-replicated-kernel/doc/src/architecture/Process.md

 Therefore, the mapping database and page tables are replicated on every NUMA node, forming the biggest part of the process abstraction.
-A process exposes the following mutating operations for to modify its address space: `MapFrame` (to insert a mapping); `Unmap` (to remove mappings); and `Adjust` (to change permissions of a mapping).
+A process exposes the following mutating operations to modify its address space: `MapFrame` (to insert a mapping); `Unmap` (to remove mappings); and `Adjust` (to change permissions of a mapping).
 The virtual memory system also supports a non-mutating `Resolve` operation (that advances the local replica and queries